BustedTees/teepublic-react/README.md

 React components allows applications to pass functions which knows how to build your application specific routes.
 It would be a good practice if application maintains these route builders in one file.

-Create a `TeepublicConfiguration.js` in your javascript folder and copy paste the content below and change the functions according to your application URLs for TeePublic pages.
-Keep the `tagUrl` and `onCheckout` function as it is for now and they will just work without any change.
+Create a `TeepublicConfiguration.js` in the javascript folder and copy paste the content below and change the functions according to your application's URLs for TeePublic pages.
 ```
 export const TeePublicRoutes = {
   ### NEEDS CHANGE ####